Yamini-Murari/CyberAwareness-Quiz-Platform/README.md

 # CyberQuest — Full-Stack Cybersecurity Learning Platform

 CyberQuest is a gamified cybersecurity training platform designed to teach people how to recognize, analyze, and mitigate online threats.
-The project is built as a full-stack application featuring a React SPA frontend and a Spring Boot (Java) REST API backend.
+The project is built as a full-stack application featuring a React SPA frontend and a Spring Boot (Java) backend.

 ---